UCHIC/CIWS-WM-Node/Software/README.md

 - `setup.py`: Builds Python module Logger from `logger.c`.
 - `setup.sh`: Sets up Raspberry Pi device using the files in this directory.
 - `uuidcopy.c`: Copies the value for the field `root=PARTUUID=` from the original `cmdline.txt` and stores it in the new `cmdline.txt`.

-WARNING: This code is still under development and not quite ready for use</br>